jrouwe/JoltPhysics.js/README.md

 * SoftBodySharedSettings
 * VehicleCollisionTester
 * VehicleController
-* Wheel
+* WheelSettings
 * CharacterBaseSettings
 * CharacterBase

-If you new one of these objects, you need to destroy it as well.
-However if, after newing, you pass a reference counted object on to another object (e.g. a ShapeSettings to a CompoundShapeSettings or a Shape to a Body) then that other object will take a reference and you don't need to destroy the object anymore (the C++ side will handle this).
+Reference counting objects start with a reference count of 0.
+If you want to keep ownership over the object, you need to call object.AddRef(), this will increment the reference count.
+If you want to release ownership you call object.Release(), this will decrement the reference count and if the reference count reaches 0 the object will be destroyed.
+If, after newing, you pass a reference counted object on to another object (e.g. a ShapeSettings to a CompoundShapeSettings or a Shape to a Body) then that other object will take a reference, in that case it is not needed to call AddRef/Release yourself.

 The Body class is also a special case, it is destroyed through BodyInterface.DestroyBody(body.GetID()) (which internally destroys the Body).